telerik/blazor-docs/components/breadcrumb/overview.md

 * `Height` - the height of the Breadcrumb component.

-* `Size` - the size of the Breadcrumb component.
+* `Size`&mdash;the size of the Breadcrumb component.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.Breadcrumb.Size` class.
 The default value is `Medium`.

 * `Class` - the CSS class that will be rendered on the main wrapping element of the Breadcrumb.